Year 1

 Large-scale pilot production of microorganisms, developing and testing of cosmetics line prototypes.

-The identified organisms with the best growth characteristic and valuable bioactive compounds will be cultivated in large-scale pilot facilities.
-We will refine the growth, harvesting and processing techniques.
-Furthermore, the extracted compounds will be evaluated for their safety and incorporated into prototype cosmetics formulations.
+The identified organisms with the best growth characteristic and valuable bioactive compounds were cultivated in pilot facilities.
+We refined the growth, harvesting and processing techniques.
+Furthermore, the extracted compounds were evaluated for their safety and incorporated into prototype cosmetics formulations.